 JMSL Tutorial: MusicJob

-Let's get a MusicJob to print a text message repeatedly.
+Let's get a MusicJob to print a text message repeatedly, similarly to the previous tutorial video.

 package jmsltutorial;